Historical Timeline of Los Angeles

 Capitol Records Building | Photo: Yuri Hasegawa

-1956 - The Capitol Records building in Hollywood, distinctively shaped like a stack of 45-rpm disks, becomes the first circular office tower and an emblematic symbol to the entertainment industry in Los Angeles.
+1956 - The Capitol Records building in Hollywood, which evokes a stack of records, becomes the first circular office tower and an emblematic symbol to the entertainment industry in Los Angeles.

 1957 - Richard Knerr and Arthur "Spud" Melin of the Los Angeles-based toy company Wham-O create a durable plastic ring they call the Hula Hoop.
 It sells over 100 million in the next two years.